Rinn/kolmafia-scripts/README.md

 [Thread](https://kolmafia.us/showthread.php?18051-FamiliarDrops-Get-profitable-drops-from-familiars])

 ## PvPHistory
 Log PvP records to a data file.
+KoL only stores the most recent 1000 records, so you will get partial data if run in the middle of a season.

 `svn checkout https://github.com/Rinn/kolmafia-scripts/trunk/PvPHistory/`